 - Download and run the program installer

-- Uninstall program via Registry Editor
+- Uninstall the program via Registry Editor

 Let’s take a look at the description of the process involved concerning each of the listed solutions.